 Get in the Ring and Speak, Speak, Speak

 Lots of people want to wait until they have achieved perfection until they go out speaking to people in French.
 This is impossible.
-The more effective way is to start speaking from day 1, start thinking of your language as a tool and gradually you will become more effective at using that tool but the only way to do that is to practice.
+The more effective way is to start speaking French from day 1, start thinking of your language as a tool and gradually you will become more effective at using that tool but the only way to do that is to practice.
 Seeking perfection before you expose yourself is a paralysing practice and will seriously slow you down.
 Trying to communicate with people without knowing the language well has the potential to be a really fun experience.
 Think back to playing charades with your family when you were a kid, it was fun right?
 That’s why it was a game!
 You didn’t play it to get all nervous and embarrassed, you did it because expressing things in different ways than you usually would is hilarious.

 I know it’s not the easiest thing to change an outlook but if you can you will profit a lot and your French immersion course will be a tranquil pleasure full of laughs and satisfaction.
-Learning French in France is such a worthwhile thing to do as it is an amazing skill to have and a joy to do so why wouldn’t you want to do it!
+Learning French in France at ILA is such a worthwhile thing to do as it is an amazing skill to have and a joy to do so why wouldn’t you want to do it!